Buying bitcoin in the UK has never been easier and if you’re looking to buy some yourself this article is for you.

 Owning bitcoin is about self-sovereignty so you need to have self-custody of it rather than depend on a third-party to hold it.

 When you own your own wallet you own the ‘keys’ to your bitcoin.
-If you leave it up to a third party service to keep your bitcoin you technically don’t own them.
+If you leave it up to a third party service like an exchange to keep your bitcoin you technically don’t own them.

 There are different selection of wallets you can use.